 Day 18: Explore Historic & Cultural Zanzibar

 After breakfast we return to Stone Town.
-Along the way we visit the slave market to learn more about Zanzibar's history including a visit to the Anglican Church.
-Here we learn about the life and times of Livingstone.
-Next, we make our way to the Kizimbani spice farm in time for lunch.
-You will be shown some local spices, fruits and plants and be given an explanation about their uses and special properties.
-We arrive in Stone Town for dinner.
+Along the way we visit the Kizimbani spice farm where we will be shown some local spices, fruits and plants and be given an explanation about their uses and special properties.
+Afterwards we will enjoy lunch at the farm and later, return to Stone Town for dinner.

 Day 19: Sights and Sounds of Stone Town, Dhow Sunset Sailing

 Today we will explore the city of Stone Town by foot exploring local markets and breathtaking scenery.